 She includes links to several Instagram hashtags towards the end of the page, allowing visitors to be updated with her current work on social media.

-Kimi Lewis is an LA-based graphic designer who uses a minimal design for her portfolio.
+Kimi Lewis is an LA-based graphic designer who uses minimal design for her online art portfolio.

-Every element of Kimi’s website puts her art front and center.
+Every element of Kimi’s online portfolio website puts her art front and center.

 The white background allows her designs to pop and stand out, while the small and simple typeface allows for her typographic work to truly shine.